TosbackCgusBridge-Bot/CGUs-versions/Forever21/Privacy Policy.md

 You should be careful to maintain the secrecy of your passwords and/or account information and be responsible about protecting your personal information and identity whenever you are online.
 Trademark Notice

 Forever 21, Fashion 21, XXI, XXI Forever, Love 21, Love &.
-Beauty, Life in Progress, For Love 21 and 21 Men, and www.Forever21.com and http://Canada.forever21.com are tradenames and/or trademarks of Forever 21, Inc. and its affiliates.
+Beauty, Life in Progress, For Love 21, 21 Men, F21 Red, and www.Forever21.com and http://Canada.forever21.com are tradenames and/or trademarks of Forever 21, Inc. and its affiliates.

 Forever21.com
 Canada.forever21.com